Roberto Luongo Net Worth

 - The Montreal Children’s Hospital

-Luongo's trademark touching gesture: after each game, he offered his goalkeeper's stick to a spectator in the stands.
+A touching gesture that characterized Luongo: after every game, he would give his goalie stick to a spectator in the stands.

-- Bronze medal with Team Québec at the World Under-17 Challenge (1995)
+- Bronze medal with Team Quebec at the World Under-17 Hockey Challenge (1995)

 - Olympic gold medals: